Flashing star in autumn? Here are 3 candidates

 Sirius in the constellation Canis Major the Greater Dog is the brightest star in the night sky.
 And this star is famous for twinkling in different colors.
 Sirius is now in the south before dawn, as seen from the Northern Hemisphere (higher in the sky before dawn for the Southern Hemisphere).

-For example, Andy wrote in October:
+For example, Paula wrote in October: